arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 Alright, lets run our first SQL query of the day!
 Hit the execute button, which is the right-facing triangle in the small circle below the SQL code.

 --{{3}}--
-In our output, we have a variety of columns, such as id, birthdate, deathdate, first and last name, and more.
+In our output, we have a variety of columns, such as id, birth date, death date, first and last name, and more.
 If we couldn't already tell before from just the name "patients", its clear now that this is a table that contains important demographic information for patients in this fake Electronic Health Record.

 --{{3}}--
 Let's move on now to our first exercise!